JohnLCaron/rlauxe/docs/notes/CorlaNotes.md

   * Publish hashes of each image ASAP after scanning
 * [Principles and Best Practices for Post-Election Audits 2018](https://electionaudits.org/principles/)

-Probably refering to 2023 Coordinated Election, 5.17.17.1
+Probably this presentation is referring to the 2023 Coordinated Election

 # Next Steps paper